FelixWag/oura-ring-mcp/README.md

 ![Demo: logging beers and asking Claude about next-day readiness recovery](docs/demo.gif)

-I built this because I wanted something more useful than another dashboard.
-Oura already captures sleep, readiness, activity, heart rate, stress, and tags.
+Oura already tracks sleep, readiness, activity, heart rate, stress, and tags.

-The missing piece is context: coffee, alcohol, illness, travel, late meals, hard training, bad sleep hygiene, or whatever else actually happened in life.
+But the interesting questions are usually more personal:

+- "Does alcohol actually affect my readiness?"
+- "Do late coffees hurt my deep sleep?"
+- "Why has my energy been low lately?"
+- "How long do I take to recover after travel or hard workouts?"
+- "What changed on the nights where I slept really well?"

-`oura-ring-mcp` connects those worlds.
-It syncs your Oura data into a local SQLite database, lets an MCP client like Claude Code read it, and lets you log your own annotations in natural language:
+`oura-ring-mcp` lets Claude analyze your Oura data locally through MCP, with your own annotations and context stored in SQLite.

+You can log things naturally:

 - "I had 2 beers Thursday from 7pm to midnight.
 Log it."
-- "Did my readiness drop after alcohol days?"
-- "Compare this week's sleep to last week."
-- "What was my heart rate during yesterday's workout?"
-- "My energy has been low lately.
-Anything in the data that explains it?"
+- "I was sick from Monday to Wednesday."
+- "Late coffee today at 4pm."

+And then actually ask questions about the patterns behind your health data.

 Everything is local-first.
-After sync, most questions answer from your SQLite mirror instead of repeatedly hitting the Oura API.
+After sync, most queries run against your local SQLite mirror instead of repeatedly hitting the Oura API.

 > Sensitive data warning: this project works with personal health data.
-Tokens
-> and synced data are stored locally at `~/.config/oura-ring-mcp/` with `0600`
-> permissions and are never sent anywhere by this software except to
-> `api.ouraring.com` for Oura API requests.
-Your MCP client may see whatever
+Tokens and synced data are stored locally at `~/.config/oura-ring-mcp/` with `0600` permissions and are never sent anywhere by this software except to `api.ouraring.com` for Oura API requests.
+Your MCP client may see whatever data you ask it to analyze.

+---

+## Why I Built This

+I wanted something more useful than another dashboard.

+The raw metrics from Oura are already good.
+The missing piece is context: coffee, alcohol, illness, travel, late meals, stressful weeks, bad sleep hygiene, or whatever else was actually happening in life.

+This project gives an LLM memory for the things Oura does not capture.
+The result feels much closer to talking to a health journal than scrolling through charts.

+---

+## What It Does

+- Syncs your Oura data into a local SQLite database.
+- Exposes your data through MCP tools for Claude Code and other MCP clients.
+- Lets you store natural-language annotations locally.
+- Makes it easy to analyze trends, recovery, sleep, stress, workouts, and habits over time.
-> data you ask it to analyze.
+- Keeps everything local-first and your MCP client may see whatever data you ask it to analyze..

-## Why It Is Interesting

-- **Local mirror of 15 Oura collections**: sleep, readiness, activity, SpO2, stress, resilience, cardiovascular age, VO2 max, sleep time, sleep periods, workouts, sessions, rest mode periods, enhanced tags, and heart rate.
-- **14 MCP tools** for raw reads, recent summaries, comparisons, trends, heart-rate windows, annotation CRUD, tag reads, and sync.
+Currently supports:

+- sleep
+- readiness
+- activity
+- heart rate
+- stress
+- resilience
+- SpO2
+- VO2 max
+- cardiovascular age
+- sleep periods
+- workouts
+- sessions
+- rest mode periods
+- enhanced tags
-- **Natural-language context logging**: store your own local annotations for things Oura cannot know.
+- local annotations

-- **Correlation-friendly shape**: daily summaries can include overlapping annotations by default, so an LLM sees metrics and context together.
-- **Privacy-first by design**: OAuth tokens and health data stay on your machine; the Oura API remains read-only.
-- **Built to be hackable**: TypeScript, SQLite, zod validation, Vitest tests, and a small codebase.
+---

+## Example Prompts

+### Sleep and recovery

+- "Show me my last 14 days of sleep, readiness, and activity."
+- "Which night this month had the worst sleep, and what changed?"
+- "How long did it take my resting heart rate to recover after my last alcohol day?"
+- "Walk me through last night's sleep periods and heart-rate pattern."

+### Trends and comparisons

+- "Compare this week's sleep to the previous week."
+- "Show my readiness rolling average over the last 60 days."
+- "Compare weekdays vs weekends for sleep score and bedtime."
+- "What is my VO2 max trajectory?"

+### Logging context

+- "I had 2 beers Thursday from 7pm to midnight.
+Log it."
+- "I was sick from Monday to Wednesday.
+Log a cold annotation."
+- "I had a late coffee today at 4pm.
+Log it."
+- "List all my alcohol annotations from the last 3 months."

+### The fun part

+- "Across my alcohol annotations, what usually happens to next-day readiness?"
+- "Is there a relationship between caffeine days and deep sleep?"
+- "Do hard workout days change my sleep or recovery?"
+- "My energy has been low lately.
+What patterns should I look at?"

+---

 ## Quick Start